QuailAndQuasar/survey_bldr/README.md

 ### Running the Development Server

 ```
-bin/rails dev
+bin/dev
 ```

 ### Seed Data

 - Use `db/seeds.rb` to create records that need to exist in all environments.
-- Use `lib/tasks/dev.rake` to create records that only need to exist in development.
+- Use the `dev:prime` rake task (found in `lib/tasks/dev.rake`) to create records that only need to exist in development.

 Running `bin/setup` will run `dev:prime`.